 Some of the recent initiatives taken by the Government of India are -

-• In February 2022, 20 carmakers, including Tata Motors Ltd, Suzuki Motor Gujarat, Mahindra and Mahindra, Hyundai and Kia India Pvt.
-Ltd, were chosen to receive production-linked incentives (PLI) as part of the governments plan to increase local vehicle manufacturing and attract new investment.
-The 20 automobile companies have proposed a total investment of around Rs.
-45,000 crore (US$ 5.95 billion).
+> In February 2022, 20 carmakers, including Tata Motors Ltd, Suzuki Motor Gujarat, Mahindra and Mahindra, Hyundai, and Kia India Pvt.
+Ltd was chosen to receive production-linked incentives (PLI) as part of the governments plan to increase local vehicle manufacturing and attract new investment.
+The

 OPPORTUNITIES, THREATS AND CONCERN

 Opportunities in areas such as testing, certification and R&D infrastructure for leveraging the potential of the industry.
 Alternately, research spending for import substitutions is very low and there is an opportunity to increase.
 Even though there are several schemes floated by the government specifically for the sector, but for a reason mentioned above, the adaptation due to slow to low uptake of changes opportunities provided to the industry further impacts the output and aggravates the challenges.
-Further, The foundation for success for such integrated players has been laid GOIs introduction of Extended Producer Responsibility (EPR) for Tyres and Plastics, apart from other 9 sectors of the economy.
+Further, the foundation for success for such integrated players has been laid GOIs introduction of Extended Producer Responsibility (EPR) for Tyres and Plastics, apart from other 9 sectors of the economy.
 The regulation has prompted brand owners and material manufacturers to invest along with material recovery and recycling companies for improved value addition.
 India could be a leader in shared mobility by 2030, providing opportunities for electric and autonomous vehicles.
 Focus is shifting to electric vehicles to reduce emissions.
 The electric vehicles industry is likely to create five crore jobs by 2030.
 Government aims to build India into a R&D hub.

 Non-availability of raw materials like synthetic rubber in India is one of the major challenges which needs to be addressed by bringing appropriate technology collaboration / Joint ventures to facilitate Make in India.